-Each spouse files an individual claim based on his or her household income.
-Rent or house payments made by someone else must be included as "Other non-taxable income."
+Each spouse files an individual claim based on his or her total household resources.
+Rent or house payments made by someone else must be included in total household resources.
 Child support payments are income to the recipient, but are not deductible by the payer.